okroshan4u/Open-source-feedback-reports/Snap-chat-privacy-fix/snap-chat-privacy-fix.md

-# Snapchat Screenshot Detection Bypa
+# Snapchat Screenshot Detection Byp

 ## 📋 Summary
 This research focuses on a privacy-related issue in the Snapchat Android app.
 Normally, when a user takes a screenshot of a snap or chat, the app notifies the other user.
 However, it was discovered that using **Google Assistant's screenshot functionality** bypasses this detection, allowing screenshots without triggering notifications.